vishalreddy2323/MyDollarBot-BOTGo/README.md

-# 💰 TrackMyDollar V2.0 - Budget On The Go(BOTGo) 💰
+# 💰 TrackMyDollar V4.0 - Budget On The Go(BOTGo) 💰

-Link to delta of Phase 3 - [https://drive.google.com/file/d/1VqQPTm4tFjG8mbixrjqvjnmgsYb8YD49/view?usp=sharing](https://drive.google.com/file/d/1VqQPTm4tFjG8mbixrjqvjnmgsYb8YD49/view?usp=sharing)

 This video shows only the new features and enhancement of some older features.
-All the other features from phase 2 are working as it is.
+All the other features from phase 3 are working as it is.
 <hr>
 <p align="center">
 <a><img  height=360 width=550